joewhaley/multitrack-recorder-swift/README.md

 - **Xcode**: 15.0 or later (for building from source)
 - **Audio Devices**: Any Core Audio compatible input device (microphones, audio interfaces, etc.)

+**Note:** Pre-built releases are universal binaries that run natively on both Apple Silicon (M1/M2/M3) and Intel Macs.

 ## Installation

 ### Option 1: Build from Source